7 Best Dog-Friendly Weekend Getaways from Brisbane

 Highlights: Beaches and hip cafes

-Now that the border closures of Covid have been left behind, it’s again possible to head to Byron Bay for the weekend from Brisbane.
-This beachside town was made famous partially due to its gorgeous beaches.
+Head just across the border of NSW to Byron Bay for a weekend away from Brisbane.
+This beachside town was made famous partially due to its gorgeous beaches and dogs don’t need to miss out.
 Belongil Beach and Tallow Beach are the off-leash options in Byron, or head to Brunswick Heads for a quieter stroll on the sand.

 These days, however, Byron is just as popular for its hipster lifestyle, best exemplified by the many trendy cafes.
-Your dog doesn’t have to miss out, with dog-friendly choices including the Treehouse on Belongil, Byron Bay General Store and the Farm at Ewingsdale.
-Don’t also miss taking a stroll through the cute boutiques and cafes of Newrybar and Bangalow.
+Dog-friendly choices include the Treehouse on Belongil, Byron Bay General Store and the Farm at Ewingsdale.
+Don’t also miss taking a stroll through the cute boutiques and cafes of Bangalow.

 Find out more about a dog-friendly getaway to Byron Bay